 For a constrained network, this overhead is a big problem, particularly where network reliability means that long lived connections will generally not be possible.
 For some networks, the number of handshakes is a particularly severe problem.

-Isode's approach for M-Link is to use a protocol that reduces data volumes and removes all handshakes at the XMPP level.
+Isode's approach for M-Link is to use the "XEP-0361: Zero Handshake Server to Server Protocol” to reduce data volumes and removes all handshakes at the XMPP level.
 Three approaches are used to achieve this:

 - Use of a single (bi-directional) stream.